Love & Ponystep: Themes

 Continuing thematically from Lulamoon's previous album, Monarch of Monsters, which deals with finding self-love through inward trauma, Love & Ponystep views the relationship and breakup of the main characters, Top Five Videos and Dubstep Growl, as an allegory for Lulamoon's own experiences with heartbreak and her subsequent pursuit for self-improvement.

 Within the songs, the album addresses themes of internet culture, piracy, and criticisms of corporations.

 Reception

 The album received positive reviews from critics.
 Pitchfork awarded it a score of 7.8 out of 10, with reviewer Kieran Press-Reynolds calling it "so clever and so admirably unhinged" and praising its "anything-goes experiments that urge listeners to be kind and live their truest lives."
 Ringtone Mag described it as "a beautiful love letter to being yourself, weird interests and all" and noted its celebration of 2010s internet culture.
 Australian newspaper Green Left included the album in its monthly list of the top 10 protest music of August 2025.
+Pitchfork listed Love & Ponystep as the 25th best pop album of 2025; the critic Samuel Hyland highlighted its theming and use of sampling.